Events

 Ami Mehta

+Ami Mehta is a multidisciplinary visual artist working primarily in inks, charcoal, textiles, and enamel.
+She creates in both abstract expressionist and figurative veins and draws from her eclectic experiences growing up in a drastically disparate array of cultures, as well as from her twelve years studying and working in architecture.
 Ami’s works are included in the permanent art collections of the City of Houston, Houston Endowment, the Alamo Community College system, University Health Women and Children’s Hospital, North Shore University Hospital, Fort Bend County and the University of Houston.
 Ami also has permanent pieces in locations around Houston such as, The Magnolia Hotel, JW Marriott and Four Seasons, as well as in other cities such as The Gwen in Chicago, Westin Mammoth Lakes, Washington Court Hotel in DC, Hard Rock Hotel Fort Lauderdale, Four Seasons Dallas, and ICON’s House Zero in Austin.

 Artist